lgcyofficial/AIHedgeFund/README.md

 ## 30-Second Pitch

-TradeAgent is a strong hackathon project because it shows a complete AI product, not just a single model output.
+TradeAgent stands out because it does not present AI as a single answer.

-It has:

-- `clear AI depth`
-  Multiple agents with different mandates and visible reasoning
+It presents AI as an operating system for investment decisions.

+That matters because the product shows the full workflow that real teams actually care about:

+- `idea generation`
+  Specialized agents look at the same market through different lenses instead of forcing one model to do everything.

+- `decision quality`
+  Large trades go through committee voting, so the system can challenge itself before putting capital at risk.

+- `risk awareness`
+  Position limits, stop-losses, theme caps, kill-switch logic, and portfolio construction are built into the core loop.

-- `real-time product behavior`
+- `explainability`
-  Streaming updates, committee votes, risk alerts, scenario shocks, and live benchmark comparisons
+  The dashboard makes every major action visible through reasoning streams, research briefs, risk events, factor exposures, and benchmark comparisons.

-- `real-world finance structure`
+- `evidence`
-  Research, risk, portfolio construction, factor exposures, treasury allocation, and backtesting

-- `a demo that tells a story`
-  The user can inject a market event, watch the fund react, and understand why the system changed the book

-This gives judges something that is easy to follow in a few minutes while still feeling substantially more serious than a typical chatbot wrapper.
+  The backtest lab gives the system a way to be judged on scenario performance instead of just one flashy run.

+What makes this compelling in a demo is that the audience can watch the entire chain happen live:

+1. a market event is injected
+2. the research desk updates the regime
+3. agents propose trades
+4. the committee votes
+5. the portfolio construction layer trims crowding
+6. the book is compared against benchmarks and backtests

+That makes TradeAgent feel less like a prototype that generates outputs and more like a product that manages decisions.

 ## Why This Could Be Real